-"This Giant laying down here is the shape of someone about to search for water.
-When you walk along Coodanup foreshore, you see all these little spring outlets.
-Our family and ancestors would have gotten water from there.
-We know that people used to practise agriculture by planting and replanting plants there, and so this Giant is actually searching for some water there, in a very sacred place."

-George Walley, Bindjareb Noongar Elder

-Which part of the water cycle do you think this Giant belongs to?
+"This Giant, Yaburgurt, is named after a very important Binjareb Noongar leader, George Winjan, the 'old one'.
+The Giant's lying back, sitting around the fire, yarning after catching crabs, making jokes.
+He's lying down because he ate too many crabs!'
+'When you walk along Coodanup foreshore, you see all these little spring outlets.
+Our family and ancestors would have gotten water from here.
+We know that people used to practise agriculture by planting and replanting plants here, and so Yaburgurt Winjan Cirkelstone is in a very sacred place."
+George Walley, Bindjareb Noongar Elder Which part of the water cycle do you think this Giant belongs to?
 You're close to the Creery Wetlands Reserve where twenty-two species of migratory djerab (birds) escape the Arctic winter.
 One weighs less than a Tim Tam biscuit, but during its lifetime can travel over 400,000 km which is further than the distance from the Earth to the moon!
 Can you guess which one it is?

-Bar-Tailed Godwit

-Red-Necked Stint

-Great Knot

-Before you leave...

-have you found this Giant's symbol?
+Bar-Tailed Godwit Red-Necked Stint Great Knot Coodanup is a popular place to go crabbing.
+The Noongar name for a crab is karil.
+Draw a karil here: Before you leave... have you found this Giant's symbol?
 Draw it here: